Using a New SCREEN and PROJECTOR we watched the movie, "The Riot and the Dance - Earth" featuring Biologist, Dr. Gordon Wilson.

 Jim Pamplin comments: In multi-cellular organisms, like fruit flies and humans, every cell contains the same DNA, yet, during development from fertilized ovum to maturity, cells differentiate into many different kinds, (muscle cells, nerve cells, blood cells and blood vessel cells, etc.).
 Somehow, each cell becomes informed of its position in the body plan/life plan, in terms of both physical location and time, and develops accordingly.
 Though all cells share the same DNA, which portions of the DNA are activated and when and to what degree they are activated is controlled by "epigenetic" gene regulators.

 Dr. Anderson's presentation showed how, beginning in a fruit fly's egg chamber, regions at each end of the chamber produce different chemical signalling factors.
-Say, for example, cells at the north end of an egg chamber produce signalling factor A, while cells at the south end produce signalling factor B. The concentration of A will weaken with distance from the cells that produce Factor A at the north end of the egg chamber; likewise, the concentration of B weakens with distance from the south end of the egg chamber.
-By sensing the ratio of A/B concentrations, first the egg, then later new cells in a growing zygote "know" where they are between the north and south ends of the egg chamber.
+Say, for example, cells at the head end of an egg chamber produce signalling factor A, while cells at the tail end produce signalling factor B. The concentration of A will weaken with distance from the cells that produce Factor A at the head end of the egg chamber; likewise, the concentration of B weakens with distance from the tail end of the egg chamber.
+By sensing the ratio of A/B concentrations, first the egg, then later new cells in a growing zygote "know" where they are between the head and tail ends of the egg chamber.
 While all cells have the same DNA, each cell receives different data via differing chemical concentration ratios.
 Software coded in the DNA accepts the data and processes its pre-programmed instructions accordingly, throttling up some genes and their gene products and throttling down others, differentiating the structure and chemical activity of the cell.

-Alas, besides Factors A and B from the north and south ends of the egg chamber, there are also signalling factors emanating from the top and bottom and from the right and left sides of the egg chamber.
-Concentration gradient ratios from all these factors (and many others) divide the space inside the egg chamber into a complex combinatoric matrix.
+Alas, besides Factors A and B from the head and south tail of the egg chamber, there are also signalling factors emanating from the top and bottom and from the right and left sides of the egg chamber.
+Concentration gradient ratios from all these factors (and many others) divide the space inside the egg chamber into a complex combinatorial matrix.
 Every location inside that space receives location-specific data, which regulate gene expression inside the cells that come to occupy that location.

 But wait, there's more!
 Cells within the differentiating embryo also produce signalling factors.
-So, once the fertilized egg is expelled from the egg chamber, it continues to develop and differentiate according to God's exquisitely designed body plan/life plan software.
+So, once the fertilized egg is expelled from the egg chamber, it continues to develop and differentiate according to God's exquisitely designed body plan/life plan software specific to that organism.

 About our speaker: Dr. Anderson’s expertise is in the area of biochemistry and molecular biology.
 He has taught Biochemistry and helped to direct research projects of graduate and medical students at Baylor College of Medicine, Houston, TX.
 Dr. Anderson was a post-doctoral researcher in the Molecular Genetics Division of the Department of Ophthalmology at the Houston Neurosensory Center.